A Local’s Guide to Biking Across San Francisco’s Golden Gate Bridge

 To get to the west side from the welcome center, go up the hill on the right side of the highway and curve around to go underneath the bridge.
 To get to the east side, go up the same hill and continue straight.

 If you’re biking on the weekend or after 3pm on Friday, continue uphill and through the tunnel under the highway.
 Then, take your first right and go uphill towards Hawk Hill.
-If you go straight, you'll end up on the highway with the cars (I’ve seen it happen!).
+Don’t go straight.
+That’s the highway.

 If you’re biking on a weekday or before 3pm on Friday, take a left before the tunnel.
 Yes, you’ll technically be biking towards some “do not enter” signs but that’s OK.
 This is the right direction.
 Just stay on the shoulder (with the fence on your left-hand side) until you reach a parking lot.
 Then, you’ll see an entrance to the bike path.